shiba24/rlLib/README.md

 ## Usage
 ### Q-learning

 Learning the shortest way to the destination of given field, using q-learning algorithm with epsilon-greedy strategy.
+Please see result PDFs if interested.
 ```
 $ python SearchWay.py
 ```